 Americans and Europeans have long looked eastward for their superior supply of bamboo.
 Indeed, Asia and the Far East are where the vast majority of bamboo originates.
 But as our focus on sustainability intensifies, along with a drive for resource independence, many Westerners now wish to produce their own bamboo.
 The fact that we can reduce our bamboo’s carbon footprint by growing it domestically is pretty obvious.
 But with thousands of varieties to choose from, the question of which bamboo species to plant on the farm is not so easy to answer.

-While there are a handful of bamboo species native to North America, the best varieties to cultivate for industrial use or plant on an American farm will be of Asian origin.
-In most temperate climates, where you have a high likelihood of freezing, members of the running genus Phyllostachys are the best choice.
+There are hundreds of bamboo species to choose from, but for commercial farming, only a handful of bamboo varieties are practical.
+In most temperate climates, where you have a high likelihood of freezing, members of the running genus Phyllostachys are the best option.
 The largest and most useful timber varieties include Phyllostachys bambusoides (Madake), Phyllostachys nigra ‘Henon’, and Phyllostachys edulis (Moso).
 P. rubromarginata is a smaller but robust species, ideal for generating biomass.
 In warmer regions, with less frost, clumping species of Bambusa could be an option.
 B. oldhamii and B. balcooa produce especially strong poles.
+In tropical climates, Dendrocalamus asper is the most popular choice.

 NOTE: This article first appeared in May 2021, most recently updated in February 2024.